SvenVw/fdm/fdm-docs/docs/core-concepts/08-catalogues.md

 ## Farm-Specific Catalogue Selection

 FDM provides a flexible system for managing which catalogues a farm uses.
 The `cultivationCatalogueSelecting` and `fertilizerCatalogueEnabling` tables allow each farm to specify which catalogue sources (`b_lu_source` and `p_source`) they want to use.
 This allows for customization and localization of the standardized data.

-## Benefits of Data Consistency

-The data consistency provided by the catalogues is essential for a wide range of applications, including:

-*   **Benchmarking:** Comparing the performance of different farms or fields.
-*   **Agronomic Modeling:** Building accurate models to predict crop growth and nutrient dynamics.
-*   **Supply Chain Management:** Tracking the flow of agricultural products from farm to fork.

-By providing a common language for describing agricultural data, the catalogues in `fdm-data` play a crucial role in enabling a more connected and data-driven agricultural industry.